skamal18/Capstone-1-Project/README.md

 **Method**

-Discover if there is any relationship between different features -Analyze individual features and its impact on the model performance in predicting the CO2 Emissions.
+Discover if there is any relationship between different features
+- Analyze individual features and its impact on the model performance in predicting the CO2 Emissions.
--Determine the best model for predicting the CO2 Emissions based on the model score
+- Determine the best model for predicting the CO2 Emissions based on the model score